sanika391/Watsonx-Resume-Rag/README.md

 # Resume RAG System — LangChain + IBM watsonx.ai

-> **One-line:** Extract text from a resume PDF, store full-page documents in a vector store (no chunking), then answer user questions by retrieving relevant pages and calling a watsonx LLM.
+> Extract text from a resume PDF, store full-page documents in a vector store (no chunking), then answer user questions by retrieving relevant pages and calling a watsonx LLM.

 ## Problem statement